chaturay/serverless-artillery/README.md

 $ slsart invoke -m
 ```

-Given default configuration, expect that five requests will be made for each flow.
+Given default configuration, expect that each scenario/flow in your script will be executed five times.
 If all five of them fail (we try to avoid notifying you about blips) then you should receive a notification via the configured mechanism.

 ### Monitor continuously:

+1. If you haven't already, use the `slsart configure` command to obtain customizable function assets (see [Function Customization](#function-customization))
 1. Find `enabled: false` in your `serverless.yml`.
 Set it to `true` and follow "BEFORE ENABLING..." instructions.  (that's an attribute of a `schedule` event on the `loadGenerator` function)
 1. Deploy your service using `slsart deploy`.

+**WARNING**: Unlike other modes, monitoring mode script changes require redeployment of your service

 ### Run exclusively in monitoring mode: